Getting started¶

 The package has three main classes:

-is responsible to represent the properties of optical
+Class Material is responsible for representing the properties of optical

 Both p- and s-polarization